-When the maturity τ of the bonds involved in the hybrid CCT and the long-horizon CCT goes to infinity, the effects of short-rate shocks through the BCTs offset fully those through the basic CCT.
+When the maturity $\tau$ of the bonds involved in the hybrid CCT and the long-horizon CCT goes to infinity, the effects of short-rate shocks through the BCTs offset fully those through the basic CCT.
 As a consequence, short-rate shocks have no effect on the hybrid CCT's and the long-horizon CCT's expected returns.
 The expected returns of both trades go to zero, and so does the difference in real yields across countries.
 The proofs of these convergence results require that the functions $\{A_j(\tau)\}{j=H,F}$ converge to finite limits, or equivalently that the eigenvalues of the matrix M have positive real parts.
-These conditions hold in the absence of demand risk, as we show in Appendix B (Lemma B.1), but do not necessarily hold with demand risk.
+These conditions hold in the absence of demand risk, as shown in Lemma B.1 in Appendix B, but do not necessarily hold with demand risk.
 They do not hold, in particular, in our estimated model in Section 5.
-Moreover, convergence results can fail to be informative about expected returns over relevant long maturities such as 10-30 years.
-We return to these issues in Sections 5.3 and 5.4.